-Important Internal Audit work to demonstrate presence at an operational level.
-Work supported by risk based and themed audit work.
+Important Corporate Assurance work to demonstrate presence at an operational level.
+Work supported by risk based and themed assurance work.

-Financial Systems Work designed to assess and review the adequacy of the internal controls within the financial systems of the Organisation.
-Such work will take the form of either a walkthrough or full compliance audit on a risk-based approach set out in the annual strategy.
+Financial Work designed to assess and review the adequacy of the internal controls within the financial systems of the organisation.
+Such work will take the form of either a walkthrough, compliance or full (compliance plus management and supervision arrangements) review on a risk-based approach set out in the annual strategy.